TainYanTun/GitNet/graph.md

   2. Commit Node Representation
    * All Nodes are Circles: Consistent circular shape.
    * Node Color-Coded by Branch: Fill matches its branch color.
-   * Content Inside Node (Placeholder) if the node is merge point: Committer's initial letter within the circle for all commits.
+   * Content Inside Node (Placeholder) if the node is merge point (Committer's initial letter within the circle for all commits.) if not then default node with color is fine.
    * HEAD Indicator: Special visual cue for the HEAD commit.

   3. Edge (Line) Representation